AprilSylph/XKit-Rewritten/docs/Chapter 4.1 - Feature manifests.md

 # Feature manifests

-Each feature requires a metadata file in order to be displayed to the user.
-Since none of the four top-level keys are technically required, you can leave this file as essentially empty (simply `{}`), but it must exist.
+Each feature requires a metadata file in order to be displayed in the configuration panel.
+Since none of the top-level keys are technically required, you can leave the file as essentially empty (simply `{}`), but it must exist and must be valid JSON.

 ## Supported keys